Skip to main content

 • Integrates sustainability into teaching, research, and service at UMD.

-The University Sustainability Council will review:
+The University Sustainability Council will review

 • Projects endorsed by the Sustainability Fund Review Committee (to the Council) to be supported by the University Sustainability Fund (funded by an undergraduate student sustainability fee).
 These projects are submitted by faculty, staff, students, and student organizations to the Sustainability Fund Review Committee.
 The committee reviews the proposed projects according to specific criteria associated with the University Sustainability Fund.
 Following committee endorsement, the Chair of the Sustainability Fund Review Committee must request the full Council’s approval of the endorsed projects before withdrawals can be made from the Fund.